Laboratory of Nanostructured Materials at Oregon State University

 Research Areas

-A deep rooted knowledge of fundamental chemistry along with imagination and creativity are key driving forces for innovative frontiers in science and engineering.
-At the forefront of nanotechnology development is the design of novel nanomaterials for an array of applications.
-Furthermore, multi-disciplinary research in nanoscience encompasses contributions from a wide array of disciplines including analytical, organic, bioinorganic, physics, molecular and cell biology, and materials science.
-In continuing with this direction my lab is designed to bridge concepts in inorganic, analytical, and nanomaterials chemistry in efforts to engineer new materials.
-Our research is directed towards the rational design of functional inorganic nanomaterials for technology transfer in renewable energy, environmental and biomedical sectors.
+A deep-rooted knowledge of fundamental chemistry, imagination, and creativity are key driving forces for innovative frontiers in science and engineering.
+At the forefront of nanotechnology development is the design of novel nanomaterials for various applications.
+Furthermore, multi-disciplinary research in nanoscience encompasses contributions from multiple disciplines, including analytical, organic, bioinorganic, physics, molecular and cell biology, and materials science.
+In continuing with this direction, my lab is designed to bridge concepts in inorganic, analytical, and nanomaterials chemistry in efforts to engineer new materials.
+Our research is directed towards the rational design of functional inorganic nanomaterials for technology transfer in biomedicine.

 We envision that fundamental chemistry developed in our lab will help improve our understanding of major diseases that impact the quality of human life.
-This is key to other efforts in our lab geared towards the design of sensors and therapeutics for the very same diseases whose mechanism we aim to elucidate.
+This is key to other lab efforts geared towards designing sensors and therapeutics for the very same diseases whose mechanism we aim to elucidate.

 Learn more about our research